minus5/examples-services/README.md

 - list of **datacenters** (*dev*, *supersport*, *aws*)
 - each datacenter has a list of Docker **hosts**
 - each host has a list of running **containers** and their environment (defined by *docker-compose.yml*)

+## Consul registrator

+Each service has to register itself to Consul by sending him his name and location.
+Docker provides eventing mechanism which streams information of registered containers on each node.
+When Docker and Consul are used together those two mechanisms can be used to get automatic registration of services on Consul.

+[Registrator](https://github.com/gliderlabs/registrator) **automatically registers and deregisters services** for any Docker container by inspecting containers as they come online/offline.

 ## Continuous integration